-The Psychological Consultation Center (PCC) is a mental health service, research, and training facility established in 1968 as a training clinic for doctoral level graduate students in the Clinical, Behavioral Science, and School Psychology graduate programs offered through the Department of Psychology at URI.
-The PCC offers individual treatment options, adult assessment services, and a specialty clinic for children with anxiety.
+The Psychological Consultation Center (PCC) is a mental health service, research, and training facility that serves both the URI and greater RI community.
+Established in 1968, the PCC is a training clinic for doctoral level graduate students in the Clinical Psychology graduate program offered through the Department of Psychology at URI.
+The PCC offers individual treatment, adult assessment services, and a specialty clinic for children with anxiety.

 Everyday life presents different challenges to us all.
 While everyone feels worried, anxious, sad or stressed at times, when those feelings persist and/or interfere with your daily life, it can be helpful to reach out for support.
 Even people with good emotional health can experience distress and can benefit from professional consultation and support.